 Cv and Kv relationship are very important for valve sizing and fluid flow rate.
 The flow coefficient Cv is the valve flow coefficient.
 Flow coefficient Cv and its metric unit Kv are useful for measuring the valve capacity.

-In practice, the flow coefficient (Cv) or flow factor (Kv) is a capacity index of a valve.
-By using it, the design engineer can determine the size of the control valve for any fluid system.
-As we all know, the improper valve sizing may lead to cavitation within the valve.
+In practice, the flow coefficient (Cv) or flow factor (Kv) is the capacity index of a valve.
+By using it, the design engineer can determine the control valve size for any fluid system.
+As we all know, improper valve sizing may lead to cavitation within the valve.

 Definition of Cv

-The valve coefficient(Cv in imperial unit) is the number of US gallons (3,785 liters) of water at 60 deg F that passes through the valve causing a pressure drop across the valve of 1 PSI.
+The valve coefficient(Cv in imperial unit) is the number of US gallons (3,785 liters) of water at 60 degrees F that passes through the valve, causing a pressure drop across the valve of 1 PSI.

 Pressure drop consideration is most important while designing the system.
-The reason of this is the velocity varies with pressure drop caused by valve structure.
-Taking all these factors into consideration, we evaluate the valve coefficients and performance of the control valve.
+This is because the velocity varies with pressure drop caused by valve structure.
+Considering all these factors, we evaluate the valve coefficients and performance of the control valve.